 At 5 AM I just can’t stand it anymore.
 I take out our bags from under the blanket, turn off the light and go to sleep.
 At 8 AM we wake up to leave the guest house as soon as possible.

-Learnings for the rest of hiking trip.
-We will not stay in such places anymore, where there is no one around.
+A lesson learned: during this hiking trip we will not stay in such places anymore, where there is no one around.
 We will look for guest houses and hotels, where there are some other guests.
 Or for places closer to other people’s houses.
 And we will not stay in guest houses like this one, where all it takes to get in is one harder kick.

 We loved our time in Nepal.
 We loved hiking in Himalayas.
-And we would do it again and again.
-Read our other articles about Nepal.
+And we will definetely return to this beautiful country.

 If you have some questions about traveling in Nepal and hiking in Himalayas, contact us!